 This light and

 For my latest loaf, I used Worker’s Comp from Two Roads Brewing in Stratford, Connecticut.
-It’s light and refreshing — perfect for this bread.
+It’s light and refreshing — perfect for this quick bread with self-rising flour.

 You start by sifting together the dry ingredients and the garlic.
 Then add the beer and stir it gently, taking care to thoroughly mix it.
 The dough should be sticky.